amvro23/adsorption/README.md

 ```
 ![vant_hoff](https://user-images.githubusercontent.com/91277572/209183090-dc532404-7ee1-4f77-9846-a4345adb1050.png)

-Or your can obtain the numerical values to create your own plot.
+or your can obtain the numerical values to create your own plot.
 ```Python
 ads_H.lnKd
 ```